St Patrick’s Pipe Organ Music Ministry

 Benefits and Opportunities

 The electronic organ that we use today will not last forever.
 Organs of this type wear out in 15 to 20 years.
 In a few years, it will need to be replaced at a projected cost of $48,000 to $50,000.
-On the other hand, a well maintained pipe organ will last, according to some estimates, 100 years.
-A brand new organ and pipes, built from the ground up, would cost between $800,000 and $1,000,000.
-Consequently, we would be avoiding some significant costs with the proposal at hand.
+On the other hand, a well-maintained pipe organ will last, according to some estimates, 100 years.
+A brand-new organ and pipes, built from the ground up, would cost between $800,000 and $1,000,000.
+Consequently, we are avoiding some significant costs with the Vestry approved Pipe Organ Project.
 And please keep in mind that other music forms used at St. Patrick’s would not go away with the installation of a pipe organ.
 If you like contemporary music at 5:30, it will still be there.
 The handbell choir will still practice and perform, as will the choir.
 However, a pipe organ would enhance the worship experience almost beyond measure, and would also create opportunities in music ministry and community outreach.
 How so?

 Thank you for your attention, and if you should have questions, please contact any Pipe Organ Committee Member.